 A three day, two night mountaineering expedition to summit one of the most glaciated peaks in the lower 48.
-We'll hike in, set up camp, prep gear and get an alpine start for the summit.
+We hike to camp, where we'll teach a thorough snow school to build efficiency and safety techniques needed to climb Baker with a guide.
 The next day, we'll get a predawn "alpine" start to attempt the summit and descend back to camp.
 After a hot dinner we'll get a full night's sleep before packing up camp and returning to the trailhead on day 3.
 The 3 Day program is perfect for most climbers and provides a more thorough snow school and much needed rest after the long summit day.
 All participants on this program should be in excellent mountain fitness.

 Route options include: Coleman-Deming and Easton / Squawk Glacier Routes.